Natural Resources

 Cleared Grassland State

 This state represents a once-forested area now cleared for pasture.
 Most pastures are very old and have been established for a long time.
 Management practices focus primarily on maintaining healthy pasture conditions rather than new pasture establishment, although that is certainly an option.
 Balancing stocking rates, grazing rotation, and nutrient inputs are the primary management concerns.
-Pastures in good condition fall into the MDWRV (G128XY021TN) forage suitability group (FSG) in Tennessee.
-Forage species rated as excellent for this site include the legumes alfalfa, ladino clover, and red clover.
+Forage species considered excellent for this site include the legumes alfalfa, ladino clover, and red clover.
 Cool season grasses rated as excellent include annual ryegrass, orchardgrass, tall fescue, timothy, and winter small grains.
-Warm season grasses rated as excellent include bermudagrass, big bluestem, caucasian bluestem, eastern gamagrass, indiangrass, little bluestem, switchgrass, pear millet and sorghum sudangrass.
+Warm season grasses rated as excellent include bermudagrass, big bluestem, caucasian bluestem, eastern gamagrass, indiangrass, little bluestem, switchgrass, pearl millet and sorghum sudangrass.
 Some species listed as excellent were not included in this description because they are known to have invasive tendencies and should be avoided if possible.
 In general, pasture management recommendations focus on maximizing desirable forage species to outcompete undesirable or weedy species.
 Production practices that result in overgrazing and low fertility levels favor emergence, propagation, and growth of weeds (Green et al., 2006).
-Effective pasture management includes the following practices: - maintaining proper soil pH and fertility levels - using controlled grazing practices - mowing at proper timing and stage of maturity - allowing new seedlings to become well established before use, and - renovating pastures when needed (Green et al. 2006).
-Perilla (Perilla frutescens) mint is an exotic, invasive weed that has become a major problem in many pastures.
-It causes more cattle deaths (in Tennessee) than any other toxic plant (Steckel and Rhodes, 2007).
-Keeping a ready supply of quality feed available for farm animals in the late summer and early fall will help to minimize the risk to livestock.
+Effective pasture management includes the following practices: - maintaining proper soil pH and fertility levels - using controlled grazing practices - mowing at proper timing and stage of maturity - allowing new seedlings to become well established before use, and - renovating pastures when needed (Green et al., 2006).
+Perilla (Perilla frutescens) mint is an exotic, invasive weed that is a major problem in many pastures.
+In Tennessee, It causes more cattle deaths than any other toxic plant (Steckel and Rhodes, 2007).
+Keeping a ready supply of quality feed for farm animals in the late summer and early fall will help to minimize the risk to livestock.
 Cattle will not normally feed on perilla unless there is a shortage of other feed.

 Community 3.1